Salllym/etl/README.md

 2.)
 Open the jupyter notebook and run the cells up until cell 7.

 3.)
-When you reach 'Connect to local database' in the jupyter notebook, open PGAdmin and create a database called amazon_shows_movies.
+When you reach 'Connect to local database' in the jupyter notebook, open PGAdmin and create a database called shows_movies.

 ![stepone](Resources/step_one.png)